 This comes down to two things – the menu offerings and YOUR food choices.

 Sugar highs and lows are one small example of how food can affect the way you feel throughout the day.
-Have you ever given any thought to how our eating habits and specific foods can make us feel happier, more energized and even mentally balanced throughout the day?
+What and how much we eat during the day can have a massive affect on how we feel and may be the reason as to why you're feeling low.
+We all know about how smoking cannabis through the best vapes can help to boost low moods, but have you ever given any thought to how our eating habits and specific foods can make us feel happier, more energized and even mentally balanced throughout the day?
 Food plays a larger role than you think in influencing your mood.

 Here are some nutritional strategies to help with using food to balance your mood and energy levels.

 Eat Regularly.
 Eating regular meals and snacks at the same times every day helps keep your blood sugar levels steady.
 Eating at regular intervals helps to ensure that your body has a continuous source of fuel, and this may assist in keeping your mood stable.

 Don’t Skip Meals.
 Though it may be easy to rush out the door without breakfast in the morning, the doctors say that this is a bad habit.
 Skipping meals can make your body less able to assimilate food and you are more likely to overeat at the next meal.
 If you keep yourself from getting too hungry, you may also be able to avoid a bad mood.